decentral1se/tasty-discover/README.md

   - Cabal test suite `main-is` must point to a file with the necessary GHC preprocessor line. ([example](https://github.com/lwm/tasty-discover/blob/master/tasty-discover-example/test/Tasty.hs))
   - Test files ending with `Test.hs`
   - Test cases starting with either `prop_`, `case_` (related to [tasty-th usage](https://github.com/bennofs/tasty-th#usage))
+    - It is also possible to pass `test_` for test groups

 In order to get started, you need to set up your test suite with `Cabal`.
 Add the following to your cabal file: